dcarriba/OpResearch-CARRIBA_NOSRATI/README.md

 ./gradlew run --args="path/to/input.txt"
 ```

+With `path/to/input.txt` the input file containing the graphs data.

 ### Run unit tests

 To run the unit tests of the project, use the following command